-This report is a deliverable from the Sea2See project which has received funding from the European Union's Horizon Europe Research and Innovation Programme under grant agreement No. 101060564.
+This report forms part of the deliverables from the project Sea2See which has received funding from the European Union's Horizon Europe Research and Innovation Programme under grant agreement No. 101060564.

-Current seafood traceability tools and services have the potential to take advantage of novel blockchain technologies to obtain a wide range of data, making sustainable seafood practices more visible to consumers.
-The Sea2See project aims at filling existing seafood traceability gaps through the development of an innovative end-to-end blockchain model and professional and consumer applications to increase trust and social acceptance of sustainably fished and farmed seafood.
+Current seafood traceability tools and services have the potential to take advantage of novel blockchain technologies to obtain a wide range of data making sustainable seafood practices more visible to consumers.
+Sea2See project will fill in existing seafood traceability gaps through development and demonstration of an innovative end-to-end blockchain traceability model throughout the seafood value chain and professional and consumer applications to increase trust and social acceptance of sustainably fished and farmed seafood.

 The project will provide technological solutions to answer the need of a valuable source of data collected throughout the whole seafood value chain, verified, and covering inputs from diverse stakeholders.
 For that purpose, a specific focus will be put on active commitment of stakeholders and real empowerment of consumers through the implementation of societal and sectoral strategies for co-creation, communication and awareness raising.